MorelSami/CloudImageUploader/README.md

 ### Execution

-8. If you skipped `step 4` above, please perform the following steps below else skip to `step 9`: (*These steps should allow you run the application using an unsecured protcol(HTTP)*)
+8. If you skipped `step 4` above, please perform the following steps below else skip to `step 9`: (*These steps should allow you run the application using an unsecured protocol(HTTP)*)
   - In the `rukbe` directory, Update env variable `HTTPS=false`and instead use the unsecured access variable `REACT_APP_API_ENDPOINT` in `.env` file.
-  - In the root directory, instead use the unsecured access variable `APP_URL` in `.env`file and comment out `line 13-14` in the `Dockerfile` file for the backend server.
+  - In the root directory, instead use the unsecured access variable `APP_URL` in `.env` file and comment out `line 13-14` in the `Dockerfile` file for the backend server.
 9. `sh run.sh`

 Enjoy!!